 - 8:45 AM Cabin clean up

-- 9:15 AM Three or four activity rotations (archery, horseback riding, arts & crafts, nature, boat rides, geocaching, and more) through out the morning.
+- 9:15 AM Three or four activity rotations (archery, horseback riding, arts & crafts, nature, boat rides, and more)

 - Noon Lunch

 - 1:00 PM Rest hour

 - 2:30 PM Waterfront Time (Swimming, canoeing, waterskiing, tubing, paddle boats, fishing)

 - 4:30 PM Cabin time/ Free time/ Shower hour

 - 5:30 PM Dinner